System-Wide Accessibility Improvements

 The MBTA is more accessible than ever.

-- Constructed more than 50 new station elevators, with another 70 in the pipeline
+- Constructed more than 75 new station elevators, with another 55 to come

 - Added 1,000 accessible buses to our fleet featuring ramps at every front door, a reconfigured seating layout providing riders with more space, and clear, reliable stop announcements

-- Started rolling out brand new subway cars on multiple lines that are our most accessible yet
+- Started rolling out new subway cars—our most accessible yet—on multiple lines

 - Launched initiatives to improve operator trainings, rider resources, community outreach, and design and policy standards

-But we’re not slowing down.
-The MBTA is committed to building a fully accessible system.
-And we’ve been hard at work developing our Plan for Accessible Transit Infrastructure (PATI)—a roadmap for the improvements that will help us get there.
+There's much more to come.
+The MBTA is committed to building a fully accessible system, and we’ve been hard at work developing our Plan for Accessible Transit Infrastructure (PATI)—a roadmap for the improvements that will help us get there.

 Identifying Accessibility Barriers

-The effort has yielded a mass of data about the types and locations of access barriers throughout the system.
-We can’t fix everything at once, so we worked with outside groups who helped prioritize all of the improvements we want to make.
+The effort has yielded extensive data about the types and locations of access barriers throughout the system.
+We can’t fix everything at once, so we’ve worked with outside groups who have helped prioritize the improvements we want to make.

 - (Former) Access Advisory Committee to the T (AACT)